Childhood Apraxia of Speech

-Researchers do not yet understand what might cause childhood apraxia of speech.
+Researchers don't yet understand what might cause childhood apraxia of speech.
 Some think that it is related to a child’s overall language development.
 Others think of it as a problem with the brain’s signals to the muscles needed for speech.
 Imaging tests have not found any real differences in brain structure in children with the condition.

 Childhood apraxia of speech may be a part of a larger disorder a child has, such as:

 - Cerebral palsy

 - Certain mitochondrial disorders

 - Other intellectual disability

 The condition may run in families.
 Many children with the disorder have a family member with a communication disorder or a learning disability.

 Which children are at risk for childhood apraxia of speech?